xinhuichua/tech_series-hackathon/README.md

 ### Feature 3
 - Medication Notification for Seniors

-## Technologies Used to Develop the Website
+## Key Technologies Used to Develop the Website
-Vue, Python
+Vue, Python, HTML

 ## Steps to run the application
 ### Install the requried packages